Solvable quadratic Lie algebras of dimensions $\leq 8$: Quadratic Lie algebras of dimensions

 It is easy to check that if $I$ is an ideal of $\g$ then $I^\bot$ is also an ideal of $\g$.
 Moreover, if $I$ is nondegenerate (i.e. $B|_{I \times I}$ is nondegenerate), so is $I^\bot$ and $\g = I\oplus I^\bot$.
 In this case, we use the convenient notation $\g = I\oplusp I^\bot$.
 This implies that in order to study quadratic Lie algebras one may focus on {\em indecomposable} ones.
 Recall that a quadratic Lie algebra $\g$ is called indecomposable if it does not contain any proper ideal which is nondegenerate.
 Otherwise, we call $\g$ {\em decomposable}.

 Clearly, if $\g$ has a nonzero central element $X$ that is not isotropic (i.e. $B(X,X)\neq 0$), then $\g$ is decomposable.
 A vector subspace $V$ of $\g$ is called {\em totally isotropic} if $B(X,Y)=0$ for all $X,\ Y\in V$.
-Thus, for indecomposable quadratic Lie algebras, the center $\Zs(\g)$ needs to be totally isotropic, or equivalently $\Zs(\g)\subset[\g,\g]$.
+Thus, for indecomposable quadratic Lie algebras, the center $\Zs(\g)$ needs to be totally isotropic, or equivalently $\Zs(\g)\subset[\g,\g]$ (we call such quadratic Lie algebras {\em reduced}).

 \begin{defn} Two quadratic Lie algebras $(\g,B)$ and $(\g',B')$ are {\em isometrically isomorphic} (or {\em i-isomorphic}, for short) if there exists a Lie algebra isomorphism $A$ from $\g$ onto $\g'$ satisfying $B'(A(X), A(Y)) = B(X,Y)$ for all $X,\ Y \in \g$.
 In this case, $A$ is called an {\em i-isomorphism}. \end{defn}